-- (1) For work on a public holiday, an employee shall be entitled to a wage earned and a wage surcharge of at least 100 % of their average earnings.
-A wage surcharge shall also be applicable to work performed on a public holiday that falls on a day of continuous rest for an employee in the week. - (2) If the employer and the employee have agreed on the drawing the time-off for a period of work performed on a public holiday, the employee shall be entitled to an hour-off for each hour worked during the public holiday.
-In such a case, they shall not be entitled to a wage surcharge.
-If the employer does not provide the employee with time-off over a period of three months following the month in which the work was performed on public holiday or in otherwise agreed period after the performance of work on public holiday, the employee shall be entitled to a wage surcharge pursuant to paragraph 1.
+- (1) For work on a public holiday, an employee shall be entitled to wages earned and a wage surcharge of at least 50 % of their average earnings.
+A wage surcharge shall also be applicable to work performed on a public holiday that falls on a day of continuous rest for an employee in the week. - (2) If the employer and the employee have agreed on the drawing the time-off for a period of work performed on a public holiday, the employee shall be entitled to an hour-off for each hour worked during the public holiday; in such a case, they shall not be entitled to a wage surcharge.
+If the employer does not provide the employee with time-off over a period of three months or other period as agreed upon following performance of work on a public holiday, the employee shall be entitled to a wage surcharge pursuant to paragraph 1.
 For drawing time off, the employee shall be entitled to wage compensation in the amount of their average earnings.
-In the case of an employee who is paid a monthly wage, substitute time-off drawn for work on a public holiday is deemed to be time worked for which the employee is entitled to a wage; such an employee shall not be entitled to wage compensation for drawing time-off for work on a public holiday.
-It is possible to agree in the collective agreement or the employment contract that the procedure in the fourth sentence shall also apply to employees paid a monthly wage. - (3) An employee who did not work for a reason that a public holiday fell on a normal working day for them shall be entitled to wage compensation in the amount of their average earnings if wages were lost as a result of the public holiday.
+In the case of an employee who is paid a monthly wage, substitute time-off drawn for work on a public holiday is deemed time worked for which the employee is entitled to a wage; such an employee shall not be entitled to wage compensation for drawing time-off for work on a public holiday.
+It is possible to agree in the collective agreement or the employment agreement that the procedure in the fourth sentence shall also apply to employees paid a monthly wage. - (3) An employee who did not work for a reason that a public holiday fell on a normal working day for them shall be entitled to wage compensation in the amount of their average earnings if wages were lost as a result of the public holiday.
 With regard to an employee who is remunerated monthly, a public holiday falling on their normal working day shall be considered as a working day, for which they shall be entitled to a wage; Such employee shall not be entitled to wage compensation for the public holiday.
 It is possible to agree in the collective agreement or the employment agreement that the procedure in the first sentence shall also apply to employees paid a monthly wage. - (4) Wage compensation for a public holiday or a wage as pursuant to paragraph 3, second sentence, shall not be applicable to an employee who unjustifiably missed a shift immediately preceding the public holiday or immediately following such, or a shift prescribed by the employer on a public holiday, and eventually, a part of any of such shifts. - (5) An employer and an executive employee may agree upon a wage in the employment agreement taking into account possible work on public holidays; A wage surcharge or substitute time-off for a period of work on a public holiday shall not be applicable to the executive employee in such a case.